Introduction for Engineering Strategy.

 - Coherent actions - a set of specific actions directed by guiding policy to address challenge.
 This is the most important part, and I think the most exciting part, because it clarifies that a strategy is only meaningful if it leads to aligned action

 The first time I read this definition was eye-opening, because it solved two problems I’ve been thinking about for a long time.
-First, how come when there is a written strategy, it’s almost always irrelevent to the situation at hand?
+First, how come when there is a written strategy, it’s almost always irrelevant to the situation at hand?
 Second, how come so many people talk about needing strategy, but there’s almost never anything written down?

 The reason most written strategies don’t apply is because they’re actually visions of how things could ideally work, rather than accurate descriptions of how things work today.
 This means they don’t help you plot a course through today’s challenges to the desired state.